Head of Intellectual Property, South Africa

 Allison is an intellectual property and commercial lawyer based in Durban.

-She has extensive experience in intellectual property law of all kinds and descriptions, including the registration and enforcement of trade marks globally, copyright, passing off and unlawful competition, franchising, domain name dispute resolution, ASA complaints and transactional IP work, such as M&A deals containing IP elements or aspects, due diligences, licensing, assignments and, in particular, IP structuring.
+She has extensive experience in intellectual property law of all kinds and descriptions, including the registration and enforcement of trade marks globally, copyright, passing off and unlawful competition, franchising, domain name dispute resolution, advertising complaints and transactional IP work, such as M&A deals containing IP elements or aspects, due diligences, licensing, assignments and, in particular, IP structuring.
 Also has also had significant experience in social media take downs involving IP infringements, including on Facebook, WhatsApp, LinkedIn and YouTube, as well as through the Internet Service Providers' Association of South Africa (ISPA).

-Allison has practised in the field of intellectual property law for 21 years.
+Allison has practised in the field of intellectual property law for 25 years.
 She has managed the global trade mark portfolios for a number of local clients and has filed and enforced trade marks locally for a number of global clients.
 She is listed as a recommended intellectual property lawyer in the Legal 500 for the years 2015, 2016 and 2017, whilst she was a director of the firm.

 Allison also specialises in general commercial and corporate law, black economic empowerment (BEE), consumer protection and data protection law.
 Allison was part of the team that assisted with the drafting of the first BEE Codes of Good Practice that became effective in 2007 and she has practised in this area of law ever since.
 Allison has also given extensive advice on the Consumer Protection Act and the Protection of Personal Information Act to a wide range of clients in a number of industries.
 She has also given seminars and training in these areas of law and has assisted clients with the amendments of their terms and conditions and policies to ensure compliance with these pieces of legislation.